praveenraam/DailyCodingNote/DSA - Java/Java/Sorting Techniques.md

     /* Here I is used as counter of Loop*/
     for(int i=0;i<Array.length;i++){
         boolean isSwapped = false;
-        /* J is to iterate the Value and comapre both */
+        /* J is to iterate the Value and compare both */
         for(int j=1;j<Array.length-i;j++){
             /* The condition is length -i because at end of each iteration of i , last I th element are sorted */